yegor256/blog/_posts/2015/jun/2015-06-15-software-outsourcing-survival-guide.md

 make this mechanism explicit, you will deal with an [implicit version]({% pst 2015/oct/2015-10-13-competition-without-rules %}) of it where your chances of winning are very low.
-Most people assume the best and only motivation for a software team is to stay on the project.
+Most people assume the best and the only motivation for a software team is to stay on the project.
 You're paying them and that's enough, right?
 Wrong.
 Management can't be effective when a monthly bank transfer is a reward and its absence is a [punishment]({% pst 2016/jan/2016-01-05-how-to-punish-employees %}).